Observing network dynamics through sentinel nodes: Discussion

 Our work differs from other approaches for approximating the population activity of or efficiently observing a network by attempting to accurately estimate $\overline{x}$.
 First, there are methods to select a small number of sentinel nodes for constructing early warning signals for anticipating regime shifts \cite{chen2012, vafaee2016, aparicio2021, maclaren2023, masuda2024}, but there is no \textit{a priori} reason to consider that these sentinel nodes are also good at representing $\overline{x}$.
 Second, the theory of network observability allows us to determine the node set, observation of which enables one to reconstruct the system's complete activity \cite{liu2013}.
 The method has also been applied for selecting sentinel nodes with which to construct early warning signals \cite{aparicio2021}.
-However, this observability concerns inference of the initial condition, i.e., the activity of each node at time $0$.
+However, this network observability concerns inference of the initial condition, i.e., the activity of each node at time $0$.
 In fact, $\overline{x}$ in the equilibrium or the time course of it, rather than its initial value, would be of practical interest in applications.
+Functional observers aim to approximate the equilibrium of any given weighted linear average of $x_i$, including $\overline{x}$ as a special case, using a linear dynamics of small order \cite{Fernando2010IeeeTransAutoCont, Montanari2022Pnas}.
+Functional observability methods are mathematically founded and more versatile than our method in that they can approximate a wider variety of quantities.
+However, they are limited to linear and fixed dynamics.
+In contrast, our method accommodates nonlinear dynamics, tracks state transitions as a function of the system's control parameters, and---most importantly---yields insight even when the underlying dynamical equations are unknown.
+Together, these features offer a substantial practical advantage.

+Our approach also differs from earlier efforts to identify sentinel sites or individuals during the initial stages of an epidemic, particularly under realistic constraints such as limited observations of infected nodes and incomplete network information.
+While our algorithm assumes access to the network structure, it can tolerate partial knowledge (see Supplementary Section S13).
+Extending the method to transient dynamics---such as those observed in the early phases of an outbreak---is left for future work.
+One possible direction is to assume that the degree of each node is known, because this is often easier to obtain than the full network structure.
+A synthetic network can then be generated using the configuration model \cite{newman2018}, allowing the algorithm to be applied in this approximate setting.
+This procedure is conceptually related to the degree-preserving random node sets explored in this paper and may offer a viable approximation of epidemic dynamics at early stages.